hyperledger-archives/fabric/devenv/baseimage/README.md

 ## Versioning

 Vagrant boxes are only versioned when they are submitted to a repository.
 Vagrant does not support applying a version to a vagrant box via the `vagrant box add` command.
 Adding the box gives it an implicit version of 0.
-Setting `USE_LOCAL_OBC_BASEIMAGE=true` in the `vagrant up` command causes the Vagrant file in the the parent directory to pick version 0, instead of the default.
+Setting `USE_LOCAL_BASEIMAGE=true` in the `vagrant up` command causes the Vagrant file in the the parent directory to pick version 0, instead of the default.